-As of right now, February 16, 2018, I am an overweight, out of shape, 39 year old mom of two who has arthritis in her knees.
+As of right now, January 2020, I am an overweight, out of shape, 41 year old mom of two who has arthritis in her knees and hips.
 What in the world makes me want to spend three weeks hiking around Lake Tahoe with a heavy pack on my back?

 Well, I’ve been hiking and camping my whole life, but put on a backpacking pack for the first time at age 14.
 I was hooked.
 I backpacked several times each summer all through my teenage years.
 Usually the treks were fairly short in mileage (<20 miles) and focused on climbing 14,000ft peaks in the Sierras.
 Rarely did the trips last more than about 5-6 days.
 But I absolutely loved being out in the Backcountry, especially the high Sierras.

 The Pacific Crest Trail was completed the year I started backpacking (1993) but I was barely aware of it’s existence, even though I lived just about 40 miles from it in.
-And the TRT didn’t even exist yet.
+And the TRT (completed in 2001) didn’t even exist yet.

-Fast forward a few years and I went off to college in Portland, OR, found a husband, and settled down to married life.
+Fast forward a few years and I went off to college in the Pacific Northwest, found a husband, and settled down to married life.
 We moved back to my hometown at the base of the Sierras, but jobs and eventually kids kept us out of the Backcountry far more than we would have liked.
 We car camped a lot (much more doable with babies), and did take a couple small backpacking trips when we just had one kid.

 But as life tends to go, other things took our attention and family issues took us back up to Oregon.
 Which is where I was when the 2014 movie Wild came out in theaters.
 I was inspired.

 And this crazy scheme of mine to solo hike the Tahoe Rim Trail was born.
 But because of life circumstances at the time, I knew it would have to be several years in the future.
 So I put it to the back of my mind and let it lay dormant.
-And then we moved back to my hometown once more and the dream blossomed once more.
+And then in 2016 we moved back to my hometown and the dream blossomed once more.

 I love the idea of thru-hiking, but I have no desire to leave my husband and kids for most of the year to hike any any of the “big three” (Pacific Crest Trail, Appalachian Trail, and Continental Divide Trail).